rougesteelproject/cse-251/lesson_03/canvas/team.md

 ### Assignment

-Download the file [team.py](../team/team.py) to your computer.
-Place it based on the suggested directory structure of the course.
-This program creates a word search puzzle, then it solves it.
+The program [lesson_03/team.py](../team/team.py) creates a word search puzzle, then it solves it.
 However, the searching for the words is not fast and needs to be improved.

 ### Instructions: